-Dystopian books are written with typical Hollywood baiting intents.
+Dystonia books are written with typical Hollywood baiting intents: ‘In Praise of Blood’.
 Allegations with unattributed sources or shameless boomerang self-quoting; Philip Reytjens quotes Peter Verlinden who quotes Suzanne Thomson, back to Human Rights Watch and off to Sonia Roley and turn to Carina Tertsakian whom happens to work for Human Rights Watch, and so on.

 How do I know their names?
 Easy; they once wrote an anti-Rwanda compendium and featured in a genocide denial documentary.
 I still have the book; ‘Remaking Rwanda’; its table of content is a list of all people who tried and failed to, well, remake Rwanda.
 And the film: ‘Untold story’, its credits would give a genocide survival a heart attack…

-Self-appointed chutzpah (hired guns); Michaela wrong; Anjan Sundaram, all claiming to risk their lives to tell the Rwandan hidden story.
-They publish titles with typical immodesty; ‘The last Journalist in a Dictatorship’, ‘Remaking Rwanda’, ‘Untold Story’, yet they find the strength to accuse Rwanda of propaganda.
+Hired chutzpah (hired guns); Michaela wrong; Anjan Sundaram, Judy Rever, all claiming to risk their lives to tell the Rwandan hidden story.
+Publishing titles with typical immodesty; ‘The last Journalist in a Dictatorship’, ‘Remaking Rwanda’, ‘Untold Story’, yet they find the strength to accuse Rwanda of propaganda.
 To paraphrase Julian Assange, Dystopia novellas: ‘by someone who wasn’t there, doesn’t know, doesn’t belong and doesn’t understand…’ We, living here are constantly baffled…

 In all that, Trump is elected, Nigel Farage and Boris Johnson run the separatist UK and Angela Merkel seeks a fourth term while Marine Le Pen is at the brink of ruling France.
 The Kool-Aid’ll be hard to drink, this time.